14 Fun Facts About Trabant Cars, Icons of the Cold War

 Like the Ford Model T or the Volkswagen Beetle, the Trabant (or Trabi) was the communist bloc’s version of a “people’s car.”
-Although it aspired to be affordable and practical for the masses to own, the Trabant often missed the mark.
-But when the Berlin Wall fell on November 9, 1989, the boxy, diminutive car instantly became the symbol of the end of the communist bloc as East Germans piled into their Trabis and fled to the west.
-Here are other fun facts about Trabants.
+Although it aspired to be affordable and practical for the masses, the Trabant often missed the mark.
+When the Berlin Wall fell in November 1989, the boxy, diminutive car became the symbol of the end of the communist bloc as East Germans piled into their Trabis and fled to the West.
+Here are other fun facts about Trabant cars.

 Built in East Germany between 1957 and 1990, the Trabant looks like a real-life version of the cartoonish cars I scratch out during a spirited game of Pictionary.
 At about 11 feet long and under five feet wide, this family car: